onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 # Service Methods

 FCL Services are your way as a Wallet Provider of configuring FCL.
 In accomplishing these service, FCL employs various Service Methods.
 Services Methods are the ways FCL can talk to your wallet.
-You as a Wallet Provider get to decide which of these service methods each of your services use to communicate with you.
+Your wallet gets to decide which of these service methods each of your supported services use to communicate with you.

-Sometimes services just configure FCL and thats it.
-An example of this case can be seen with the Authentication Service and the OpenID Service.
+Sometimes services just configure FCL and that's it.
+An example of this can be seen with the Authentication Service and the OpenID Service.
 With those two services you are simply telling FCL "here is a bunch of info about the current user".
 (You will see that those two services both have a `method: "DATA"` field in them.
 Currently these are the only two cases that can be a data service.)